Ivan-du-toit/blog/content/posts/software-engineering-round-4.md

 <h2>The Danger of Expectations.</h2>

 <p>I am an optimistic realist which is kind of unfortunate because it means that I have high expectations but also realize that those expectations are not met very often.
 Despite the fact that I know this, I still continue to expect more of events and people than I should.
-After cooling down about the experience, I am now again in &nbsp;a position to reflect on the experience and to learn from it.
+After cooling down about the experience, I am now again in a position to reflect on the experience and to learn from it.
 </p>

 <h2>The Things That I learnt ( and Was Reminded of Again )</h2>

 <p>
 	<span style="color: #7F1000;">Things will go wrong (tm).</span> The team leader of the integration team did not participate in the project.
 This lead to a lack of direction and communication.
 This vacuum of leadership was not filled by the project management team who I feel should have lead in the first place.
 This forced one of the integration team members to take the lead.
 This was unfortunate since none of the other team members including the one forced to take lead was natural leaders.
-What it basically boils down to the whole project had little leadership and started late as well.&nbsp;
+What it basically boils down to the whole project had little leadership and started late as well.
 </p>
 <p>
-	<span style="color: #7F1000;">Leadership is very important.</span>&nbsp;As I noted in an earlier post that task division and communication was difficult.
+	<span style="color: #7F1000;">Leadership is very important.</span> As I noted in an earlier post that task division and communication was difficult.
 This difficulty is only increased as you add more people and complexity.
 This is where the leadership has to come in and give a unified focus and direction while facilitating communication and enforcing interim deadlines along the critical path.
 </p>
 <p>
 	<span style="color: #7F1000;">The critical path is important.</span>
 	&nbsp;This is kind of obvious but should be said: you should focus most of your time and energy to insure that the project continues along the critical path.
 If this means that some other teams have to sit and do nothing so be it.
 I also think that all the people working on the project should be aware of the critical path and when and where they are on it and the importance of keeping it going.
 </p>
 <p>
-	<span style="color: #7F1000;">Deadlines are not bad.</span>&nbsp;Deadlines may seem to be evil and against you when you are struggling to complete them but fair and reachable deadlines are great for getting people to work and signalling the expected pace of the project as well as measuring the actual versus expected progress.
+	<span style="color: #7F1000;">Deadlines are not bad.</span> Deadlines may seem to be evil and against you when you are struggling to complete them but fair and reachable deadlines are great for getting people to work and signalling the expected pace of the project as well as measuring the actual versus expected progress.
 The lack of short term deadlines removes the immediate necessity in the minds of the students, which leads to procrastination.
 </p>
 <p>
-	<span style="color: #7F1000;">Making people understand technical direction is hard.</span>&nbsp;None of the people working on the project had used the framework that we had to use before, so we had no idea what the best practices were.
+	<span style="color: #7F1000;">Making people understand technical direction is hard.</span> None of the people working on the project had used the framework that we had to use before, so we had no idea what the best practices were.
 This did not seem to bother the people, but I don't know why not.
 After doing some research and talking to the lecturer and some of the other students I was comfortable with my idea of how the project should work on a high level.
 I tried to explain this to all the other teams and they seemed to understand.
 They clearly did not because the next two times we met to talk about problems and design, it became clear that they were not doing what they should.
 The thing that bothered me the most was that I was not using weird designs or anything; I was using standard architectures and technologies which I repeatedly explained and named to insure that if they had any questions or doubt they could Google it.
 </p>

 <h2>Management Methodology</h2>